 This is where many creative people stop.
 But to actually get things finished, you’ll need to keep moving forward.

 This is where the madman comes in.

 Be wild, reckless.
 Imagine your inner critic bound and gagged in the corner.
 Unleash your inner child and play.
-Write terrible first drafts.
+Write a paragraph or a scene.
+If you are a pantser, you might even complete a first draft before the next step.
 Just get words down.

 Step #5: Plan

 Start sketching out a roadmap.
 You can drive with your headlights out, sure, but it’s good to have at least some idea of a destination or what’s coming up next.
 This plan can be as rough or as detailed as you want it to be.
 Just stay flexible.
 Related posts:

 - Chapter Outlining Like a Pantser

 - Letters from Anne Lamott

 - The 8 C’s of Plotting Novels